mlcourses/lab-3-blog-post-group1_cs281/post.md

 <img width="452" alt="Screenshot 2024-02-22 at 7 01 41 PM" src="https://github.com/mlcourses/lab-3-blog-post-group1_cs281/assets/112486168/fda41730-862d-4892-8134-b559b6865d24">

 The photo above shows how we will connect all the parts of lab to generate the number on the 7-segment display.
 The code below is what we will put into the Arduino.
 We need to  connect V to the Arduino A0.
-The ```potpin ``` varible
+The ```potpin``` varible represents the analog input pin A0.
+The setup function has three pinMode function for pin 11,12 and 13 to set them as output pins to control LEDs or other digital devices.
+Also sets pin A0 as an input to read the analog value from the potentiometer.

 ```const int potpin = 0;